-The Turin Islamic Economic Forum (TIEF) is a strategic event for the consolidation of the international role of Turin; it aims to make Turin an Islamic economic hub in Italy and Europe by creating knowledge and awareness on Islamic economics, fostering social inclusion and investments attractiveness.
+The Turin Islamic Economic Forum (TIEF) is a strategic event for the consolidation of the international role of Torino; it aims to make Torino an Islamic economic hub in Italy and Europe by creating knowledge and awareness on Islamic economics, fostering social inclusion and investments attractiveness.

 Torino is working on the creation of a favourable environment for investments and also to make Torino a better place to live.